Request a CatalogContact Us

 How can I know for sure that CHC is a good fit for my children?

-Perhaps the most informative approach would be to peruse CHC's Grade-by-Grade Guides at www.chccatalog.com.
+Perhaps the most informative approach would be to peruse CHC’s Grade-Level Guides.
 Click on the grade-appropriate guide.
-From this bounty of detailed sample pages, one will be better able to assess the materials.
+From this bounty of detailed sample pages, you will be better able to assess the materials.

-Next, click on Exclusives on the home page, then select a subject area, such as Language of God series.
+Next, click on Exclusive Materials on the home page, then select a subject area, such as Language of God Series.
 That will open to reveal more buttons from View Details, which will lead to even more buttons such as Learn More, View Samples, and Related FAQs.
 Hidden behind each of these buttons is a veritable wealth of information!

 Return to top